DashBoardMaster/NLTK_Portfolio/README.md

 # NLTK Portfolio
 This is the portfolio for my NLTK class

-## Simple Parser
+## Overview of NLP

-This program takes csv data and turns it into objects
+This document has the answers to the questions given in the Assignment outline

-You can see...
+You can see the [document here](Overview_of_NLP.pdf)